South America

 Paid Leave

-Colombia recognizes 17 public holidays each year.
+Colombia recognizes 18 public holidays each year.
+Under Ley 51 de 1983, several holidays that fall mid-week are moved to the nearest Monday.
 In addition, employees who have completed one year of service are entitled to 15 working days of paid annual leave, accrued at a rate of 1.25 days per month.
 Annual leave cannot be taken in half-day increments.
 Employees may also be eligible for bereavement leave and marriage leave under Colombian labor law.

 Termination Process